awmckinley/config/modules/screen.shot/README.md

-# Screenshots
+# Screenshot and Image Capture

-Software for capturing screenshots.
+Tools for capturing, annotating, and sharing screenshots and creating beautiful code snippets.